kyma-project/community/concepts/operator-reconciliation/README.md

 We want to make use of this design pattern to optimize and enhance our current Reconciliation control loop.
 The core characterics are:

-- Should encompass one or many Operator(s) which can reconcile a Gardener Shoot Cluster from empty to working Kyma on their own without external influence
+- The new architecture should encompass one or many Operator(s) which can reconcile a Gardener Shoot Cluster from empty to working Kyma on their own without external influence
-- Uses CRDs to manage Kyma Components and their necessary Reconciliation
+- The architecture uses CRDs to manage Kyma Components and their necessary Reconciliation
-- Uses CRs to report State of the Reconciliation of a Cluster that can be externally viewed via Kubernetes API (e.g. through kubectl or a central provisioning component in the control plane)
+- The architecture uses CRs to report State of the Reconciliation of a Cluster that can be externally viewed via Kubernetes API (e.g. through kubectl or a central provisioning component in the control plane)
-- Can be simply installed through provisioning of CRDs and/or Operators
+- The reconciliation infrastructure can be simply installed through provisioning of CRDs and/or Operators, maybe through its own Helm Chart
-- Does not need explicit State Management outside of CRs managed by the Operator like we have currently with the Mothership
+- The reconciliation does not need explicit State Management outside of CRs managed by the Operator like we have currently with the Mothership
-- Can be deployed inside the Cluster to reconcile and manage itself
+- The components for reconciliation can be deployed inside the Cluster to reconcile and manage itself
-- Can be integrated through a reported Cluster State into an external Provisioning / Reconciliation for consolidation in a Control Plane Cluster (Kubeception)
+- The reconciliation components can be integrated through a reported Cluster State into an external Provisioning / Reconciliation for consolidation in a Control Plane Cluster (Kubeception)
-- Uses one single source of truth for configuring which Kyma Components are enabled and what Settings are used in the Cluster
+- The reconciliation uses one single source of truth for configuring which Kyma Components are enabled and what Settings are used in the Cluster
-- Only consumes load when actively reconciling by smartly managing deployments and instances used for reconciliation, scaling down and passively watching the compliant cluster
+- The reconciliation only consumes measurable load when actively reconciling by smartly managing deployments and instances used for reconciliation, scaling down and passively watching the compliant cluster
-- Able to gracefully manage failing reconciliations through smart resilience patterns (retry backoff), resulting in external support ticket or external reconciliation when not resolved on its own
-- Able to be debugged and developed by multiple teams for multiple components without strong coupling effects
+- The reconciliation is able to be debugged and developed by multiple teams for multiple components without strong coupling effects

 ### POC for verifying Reconciliation based on Operators